Build Your Own ChatGPT with Ruby on Rails 7 and OpenAI API

 flex-shrink: 0; /* prevents the input from shrinking */

-Streaming the responses from the ChatGPT API
+}Streaming the responses from the ChatGPT API

 Next, you’ll need to go to OpenAI’s developer portal to create an API key.
-Once you’ve got it, create a .env
+Once you’ve got it, create a .env file at the root of your project to make the key available in your environment.

-to prevent your secret from being exposed in git.
+OPENAI_ACCESS_TOKEN=sk-6kBnWQ3sntjGuhUUCtMLT3BlbkFJ9LzEONDF6g4TKqofcU2yEnsure you’ve added .env to your .gitignore to prevent your secret from being exposed in git.

 We’re now ready to build a controller to handle streaming responses from the ChatGPT API.
 For this we’ll create a new controller:

-This will be a singular resource with only a show
+rails g controller chat_responsesThis will be a singular resource with only a show route.

 Rails.application.routes.draw do